Data ethics: 5 golden principles for responsible AI

 Table of Contents

 Self-learning algorithms are making more and more business decisions independently while also becoming an ever-growing part of our private lives.
-Decisions made by governments, credit card companies, and banks are can now be solely based on algorithms.
-“Computer says no” usually means end of discussion, because the algorithm doesn’t explain itself.
+Decisions made by governments, credit card companies, and banks can now be solely based on algorithms.
+“Computer says no” usually means end of discussion because the algorithm doesn’t explain itself.
 The public debates about the use of algorithms and AI trends occur along the intersection of IT, legislation, and ethics.
 Ethical data dilemmas mainly concern principles such as fairness, transparency, justification, and biases.
-How do we approach the ethical and moral use of algorithms in the AI-age?
+How do we approach the ethical and moral use of algorithms in the AI age?
 Although there are currently dozens of codes of conduct for the ethical use of Artificial Intelligence (AI), Big Data, and algorithms, many people have an uneasy feeling about this new technology.
+Even with the best intentions, the misuse of AI can result in unintended consequences and reinforce biases, highlighting the discrepancy between its potential and real-world outcomes.

 Time for an algorithm watchdog?